Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/README.md

 > Note: the target_url for each target language must be unique.

 See the service documentation for all [supported languages][supported_languages].

+### Return value

+There are primarily two types of return values when checking on the result of a translation job - `JobStatusResult` and `DocumentStatusResult`.
+* A `JobStatusResult` will contain the details of the entire job, such as it's status, ID, any errors, and status summaries of the documents in the job.
+* A `DocumentStatusResult` will contain the details of an individual document, such as it's status, translation progress, any errors, and the URLs to the source document and translated document.

 ## Examples